Rt Hon Mark Drakeford MS – First Minister of Wales

 Mark was born and brought up in west Wales before moving to Cardiff more than 30 years ago.
 Since then he has lived in the Pontcanna area of Cardiff.
 A former probation officer, youth justice worker and Barnardos project leader in Ely and Caerau, he has been a professor of Social Policy and Applied Social Sciences at Cardiff University.
 Mark has also taught previously at Swansea University.

-Mark became the Member of the Senedd for Cardiff West in May 2011.
+Mark became the Assembly Member for Cardiff West in May 2011.
 He was Chair of the Assembly’s Health and Social Care Committee from July 2011 – March 2013 and of the All-Wales Programme Monitoring Committee for European funds from July 2011 – March 2013.
 He was appointed Minister for Health and Social Services in March 2013.
 He was appointed Cabinet Secretary for Finance and Local Government in May 2016.
 Mark was appointed Cabinet Secretary for Finance on 3 November 2017.
 On 12 December 2018 Mark was appointed First Minister of Wales and became a member of the Privy Council on 13 February 2019.
 Mark was appointed First Minister on 13 May 2021.